 a) International Competition of Short Animated Film: European animated films completed after January 1, 2019 and with running time of less than 20 minutes are eligible.

-c) International Competition of Feature Length Animated Film: animated films completed after January 1, 2018 and with running time of more than 50 minutes are eligible.
-Films must have their Austrian and/or Hungarian premiere at the Festival.
+d) International Competition of Feature Length Animated Film: animated films completed after January 1, 2019 and with running time of more than 50 minutes are eligible.
+Films must have their Hungarian premiere at the Festival.

 e) Out of Competition: animated films, regardless of their geographical origin, length and production date.
 Films are selected on account of their interest.